 From scholars and researchers to politicians and athletes, we have produced some of the world’s most influential leaders since the school’s inception in 1822.
 To date, we have put forward more presidents and deans of colleges, universities and seminaries, as well as heads of denominations, than any other divinity school or seminary in the United States.
 Our faculty, too, have been — and continue to be — among the most prominent religion scholars of their day.

 With just a few steps onto campus, you’ll get the full sense of what we’re about.
 We are Christian in ethos and tradition, but open to others.
 We welcome the opportunity to have dialogues and learn from other faith traditions.
 And we have accepted the challenge of appropriately and adequately applying biblical principles and knowledge to critical issues of the day.
 Our students and faculty regularly engage in conversations and activism around issues of immigration, women’s and LGBTQ rights, health care and racial justice.

-If you are looking for a place where faith is valued and unafraid of intellectual inquiry, where community is cherished and cultivated, where the knowledge of God and service to humanity are seen as two sides of a single coin, this may be your community.
+To prospective students: The professors you will learn from and be mentored by here will push the bounds of your current convictions, calling you into a deeper relationship not only with the Word, but also the world.
+If you are looking for a place where faith and intellectual inquiry are equally valued, where community is cherished and cultivated, and where the knowledge of God and service to humanity are seen as two sides of a single coin, then this is your community.

 Gregory E. Sterling